navanizard/Study-Guide-CLI/README.md

    ./study-guide
    ```

 You can modify the question file or create your own using a simple text format.
-Each line represents a single question-answer pair.

 ## 📚 Educational Purpose